 By Amitis Tajallaei

-With the coronavirus pandemic and the distance learning orders, training and staying motivated have been a struggle for many athletes because of the Covid-19 quarantine and many athletes have had to adjust their schedules and change their mentality to be able to stay in shape.
+With the Coronavirus pandemic and distance learning in full effect, training and remaining hopeful has been a struggle for many athletes.
+To acomodate quarantine, althestes have had to adjust their schedules and change their mentality in order to be able to stay in shape.

-The promising return of California sports has been welcomed by all athletes who have been training hard.
+Nonetheless, the promise of the return of California sports has been welcomed by all athletes.

-“I’ve been training with college athletes and working out to stay in shape,” Junior football Noah Scherson said, “Fall is my favorite season.
+“I’ve been training with college athletes and working out to stay in shape,” Junior football Noah Scherson said.
+Scherson went on to add “Fall is my favorite season.
 Football season being pushed back has changed my perspective and made me appreciate the sport even more.
 Since we haven’t played in so long I realize how much I miss it.”

 The loss of a fall season has impacted sports far beyond the scope of the field play.
-The absence of unity and motivation that comes through Offseason Training Activities and team practices frustrates players as they aspire to train together.
+The absence of unity and motivation that comes through offseason training and team practices adds even more frustration to players as they aspire to train together.

-“With sports being canceled it is hard for me to stay motivated and to continue my training at the same intensity,” said sophomore water polo player Ashley Wallin, “To stay motivated I surround myself with a team and friends that are very motivated which keeps me working hard”
+“With sports being canceled it is hard for me to stay motivated and to continue my training at the same intensity,” said sophomore water polo player Ashley Wallin.
+In order to stay motivated, Wallin included that he “surrounds [himself] with a team and friends that are very motivated which keeps [him] working hard”

-Some athletes are doubtful about the continuation of sports this year which contributes to losing motivation, despite CIFs announcement about the fall season being resumed in winter,
+Reasonable so, athletes remain doubtful about the continuation of sports this year, despite CIFs announcement about the fall season being resumed in winter.

 “[Fall season being delayed] makes me worried that there won’t be a season for us to win this year,” said senior water polo player Matt Wallin, and to stay motivated “ I remind myself that I need to keep training to play in college”

-Despite all the challenges, athletes across all sports still are finding the strength to train their best and stay motivated to prepare for the upcoming sports seasons.
+Despite all the challenges, athletes across all sports still are finding the strength to train to their best and stay motivated in preparation for the upcoming sports seasons.